 Documents Submitted for Evaluation

-The applicant has submitted plans and studies required by HRM staff to properly evaluate the application.
+The applicant has submitted plans and studies required by municipal staff to properly evaluate the application.